usual2970/certimate/CONTRIBUTING_EN.md

 This will start a web server at `http://localhost:8090` using the prebuilt Admin UI located in `ui/dist`.

 **Before submitting a PR to the main repository, consider:**

+- Format your source code by using [gofumpt](https://github.com/mvdan/gofumpt).

 - Adding unit or integration tests for your changes.
 Certimate uses Go’s standard `testing` package.
 You can run tests using the following command (while in the root project directory):